swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 In addition to (or perhaps instead of) properties like `wholeNumberValue`, add `Character`-based `FixedWidthInteger.init?(_:Character)`.
 Similarly `FloatingPoint.init?(_:Character)` which includes vulgar fractions and the like (if single-scalar, perhaps).
 However, these do not have direct counterparts in this pitch as named, at least without an explicit argument label clarifying their semantics.

 We could consider adding something like `FixedWidthInteger.init?(hexDigit: Character)` and `FixedWithInteger.init?(wholeNumber: Character)` which correspond to `hexDigitValue` and `wholeNumberValue`, and similarly a counterpart for `String`.
-But, we don’t feel this carries it weight as surfaced directly at the top level of e.g. `Int`.
+But, we don’t feel this carries its weight as surfaced directly at the top level of e.g. `Int`.
 We prefer to keep this avenue open for future directions involving more general number parsing and grapheme evaluation logic.

-### Keep `FixedWidthInteger.init(_:radix:)` around, or change `FixedWidthInteger.init(_:radix:) to support full-width compatibility forms`
+### Keep `FixedWidthInteger.init(_:radix:)` around, or change `FixedWidthInteger.init(_:radix:)` to support full-width compatibility forms`

 Rather than rename with an `ascii:` label, keep the old name around to be built upon later with a general number parsing system.
 We argue that the radix argument makes such an API highly dubious if not constrained to ASCII and full-width compatibility forms (e.g. akin to proposed `Character.hexDigitValue`).